Dana-Farber-AIOS/pathml/README.md

 You may also optionally measure code coverage, i.e. what percentage of code is covered in the testing suite.

-To run tests and check code coverage:
+To run tests and check code coverage, install all dependencies (including dependencies for multiparametric images), then:
 ```
 conda install coverage  # install coverage package for code coverage
 coverage run            # run tests and calculate code coverage